 - No active alerts (DASHBOARD or ALERTS page on the Management Portal). - Satellites detected (go to STATUS → SERVICE), signal strength bars (top right of screen) should show more than 1 bar as available. - Data is defaulted off from the factory.
-To enable data, login and click the "ACTIVATE" button by enable session on the Dashboard tab. - Check that the antenna has a clear view of the sky or check the alerts if voice calls or data fail.
+To enable data, login and click the "Activate" button on the Dashboard tab. - Check that the antenna has a clear view of the sky or check the alerts if voice calls or data fail.